 Learning from the mistakes

-Playing poker can be the perfect way to learn from your mistakes and grow, both in your capacity as a player and as a human.
+Playing poker can be the perfect way to learn from your mistakes and grow(some poker tools and software can help you out with this), both in your capacity as a player and as a human.
 The game is consistently offering up opportunities for self-improvement and encourages you to enjoy the process rather than just racing headlong toward the favorable outcome.
 Ultimately, when the chips are down, you learn who you are and how strong you are.
 If you want that to be a well-disciplined but content person, follow the advice above in both your next poker game and life.